One of the most empowering feelings in the world is having the ability to provide for yourself or to make something out of nothing.

 I secured my first internship because I had learned about online marketing from my high school blog.

 That internship eventually turned into an online contract that paid for nearly all of my schooling costs…Eventually it even turned into my full-time job.
 All from starting a blogspot website back in grade 10!

 You’d be amazed at how much you learn through blogging.
 Web hosting, SEO, content writing, social media promotion…running a blog is like running a business, and these skills are more valuable than cash when you’re a teenager (trust me).

-Complete Fiverr Gigs:
+2. Complete Fiverr Gigs

 Fiverr is an online freelance marketplace where people can complete a variety jobs for as low as $5.

-Popular gigs on Fiverr include graphic design, marketing/SEO work, coding jobs, and content writing.
+Popular gigs on Fiverr include graphic design, marketing/SEO work, coding jobs, and freelance writing.
 However, Fiverr has plenty of weird opportunities and niches that you can offer your services in, so the sky is the limit!

 Unlike most freelance platforms, Fiverr allows anyone over the age of 13 to use the platform (as supposed to 18), so Fiverr is a decent option to make money online as a teenager.

 You can also checkout this list of the best Fiverr gigs for some additional inspiration.